-Lorena serves on various local, regional and national non-profit boards, including the National Council of La Raza, Northwest Area Foundation and Washington State Association for Justice.
+Lorena serves on various local, regional and national non-profit boards, including the National Council of La Raza, Northwest Area Foundation and, until recently, the Washington State Association for Justice.
 She’s also a founding member of the National Advisory Committee for the Latino Victory Project – a national movement that builds power in the Latino community so that the faces and voices of Latinos are reflected at every level of government and in the policies that drive our country forward.
-The Seattle City Council also appointed Lorena as a Commissioner on the Seattle Ethics & Elections Commission.
-She is currently serving her second year in that role.

 Lorena grew up as a migrant farmworker in the lower Yakima Valley and is the daughter of immigrant parents from Michoacán, Mexico.
 She is the first and only attorney in her family.